 How hast thou fallen like an oak, with all thy branches round thee!
-Where is Fingal the King? where is Oscur my fon? where are all my race?
+Where is Fingal the King? where is Oscur my son? where are all my race?
 Alas! in the earth they lie.
 I feel their tombs with my hands.
 I hear the river below murmuring hoarsely over the stones.
-What dost thou, O river, to me?
+What dost thou, Oriver, to me?
 Thou bringest back the memory of the past.

-The race of Fingal flood on thy banks, like a wood in a fertile foil.
+The race of Fingal stood on thy banks, like a wood in a fertile soil.
 Keen were their spears of steel.
-Hardy was he who dared to encounter their rage.
+Hardy was he who dared, to encounter their rage.
 Fillan the great was there.
-Thou Oscur wert there, my fon!
-Fingal himfelf was there, strong in the grey locks of years.
+Thou Oscur wert there, my son!
+Fingal himself was there, strong in the grey locks of years.
 Full rose his sinewy limbs; and wide his shoulders spread.
 The unhappy met with his arm, when the pride of his wrath arose.

-THE fon of Morny came; Gaul, the tallest of men.
+The fon of Morny came; Gaul, the tallest of men.
 He stood on the hill like an oak; his voice was like the streams of the hill.
-Why reigneth alone, he cries, the fon of the mighty Corval?
+Why reigneth alone, he cries, the son of the mighty Corval?
 Fingal is not strong to save: he is no support for the people.
 I am strong as a storm in the ocean; as a whirlwind on the hill.
 Yield, son of Corval; Fingal, yield to me.
+He came came like a rock from the hill, refounding in his arms.

-Oscur stood forth to meet him; my son would meet the soe.
+OSCUR stood forth to meet him; my fon would meet the foe.
 But Fingal came in his strength, and smiled at the vaunter's boast.
 They threw their arms round each other; they struggled on the plain.
 The earth is ploughed with their heels.
 Their bones crack as the boat on the ocean, when it leaps from wave to wave.
-Long did they toil; with night, they fell on the sounding plain; as two oaks, with their branches mingled, fall crashing from the hill.
+Long did they toil; with night, they fell on the founding plain; as two oaks, with their branches mingled, fall crashing from the hill.
 The tall son of Morny is bound; the aged overcame.

-FAIR with her locks of gold, her smooth neck, and her breafts of snow; fair, as the spirits of the hill when at silent noon they glide along the heath; fair, as the rain-bow of heaven; came Minvane the maid.
-Fingal! she softly faith, loose me my brother Gaul.
-Loose me the hope of my race, the terror of all but Fingal.
-Can I, replies the King, can I deny the lovely daughter of the hill? take thy brother, O Minvane, thou fairer than the snow of the north!
+FAIR with her locks of gold, her fmooth neck, and her breafts of fnow; fair, as the spirits of the hill when at silent noon they glide along the heath; fair, as the rain-bow of heaven; came Minvane the maid.
+Fingal! she softly faith, faith, loofe me my brother Gaul.
+Loofe me the hope of my race, the terror of all but Fingal.
+Can I, replies the King, can I deny the lovely daughter of the hill?
+Take thy brother, O Minvane, thou fairer than the snow of the north!

-Such, Fingal! were thy words; but thy words I hear no more.
-Sightless I fit by thy tomb.
+SUCH, Fingal! were thy words; but thy words I hear no more.
+Sightlefs I fit by thy tomb.
 I hear the wind in the wood; but no more I hear my friends.
 The cry of the hunter is over.
 The voice of war is ceased.

 Thou askest, fair daughter of the isles! whose memory is preserved in these tombs?
 The memory of Ronnan the bold, and Connan the chief of men; and of her, the fairest of maids, Rivine the lovely and the good.
 The wing of time is laden with care.
 Every moment hath woes of its own.
-Why seek we our grief from afar? or give our tears to those of other times?
+Why seek we our grief from asar? or give our tears to those of other times?
 But thou commandest, and I obey, O fair daughter of the isles!

-Conar was mighty in war.
+CONAR was mighty in war.
 Caul was the friend of strangers.
 His gates were open to all; midnight darkened not on his barred door.
 Both lived upon the sons of the mountains.
 Their bow was the support of the poor.